sha-lin/pizzaproject/README.md

 * Have a browser.I recommend Google Chrome
 * Have Visual Studio Code
 * git clone on the Visual Studio terminal
-* By: git clone https://github.com/sha-lin/pizzaproject.git(paste it on the VS code terminal)
+* By: git clone https://github.com/sha-lin/pizzaproject.git (paste it on the VS code terminal)
 ## Technologies Used

 HTML